 The important air pollutants which also pose health risks to humans are carbon monoxide, nitrogen oxides, sulfur dioxide, lead, dioxins, and benzene.

-- CDC.
+- Carbon monoxide is produced by the incomplete burning of fossil fuels in vehicles, home heating equipment, and industrial plants, among many other sources, and is a colorless and odorless gas, poisonous to humans and animals when inhaled, states CDC.
 It can cause poisoning, whose symptoms "are headache, dizziness, weakness, upset stomach, vomiting, chest pain, and confusion", and lead to death when inhaled by sleeping or drunk people.
 EPA's Clean Act Overview states that the entire U.S. meets carbon monoxide standards.

 - Sulfur dioxide is produced by the burning of sulfur containing fuels like oil and coal, and can cause health issues, especially in those with existing heart or lung conditions.
 The WHO Factsheet states that when it mixes with water it produces sulfuric acid, that is present in acid rain, that has destroyed vast areas of forests.
 Encyclopedia.com states it affects tree growth and makes them prone to "winter injury, insect infestation, and droughts," and reduces survival of aquatic life.

 - Nitrogen oxides are gases that contribute to smog and also produce acid rain and its associated effects.
 This pollutant is produced from "combustion processes" in land vehicles and ships related to power, heat, and running engines. combustion processes.
 The EPA Clean Act Overview reports that this gases also produces respiratory problems and are associated with increased emergency hospital visits.
 Nitrous oxide production could double by 2050 claims Carbon Brief.